 - Action myoclonus occurs when the child moves or tries to move.
 It is the most severe type, since the muscle spasms may disable arms, face, legs, and voice.

-- Stimulus sensitive myoclonus is triggered by an external stimulus such as light, noise, or body movement.
+- Stimulus sensitive myoclonus is triggered by an external stimulus such as light, noise, or body movement or a specific body position.

 It is essential to understand the cause and triggers of muscle twitching in children to eliminate it.
 Knowing about the type of muscles affected during the myoclonus episode is vital for evaluating the condition’s severity.